-Information Services aims to provide direct access to a range of appropriate databases to support the major academic disciplines and areas of study taught at the University.
-Subject Librarians keep abreast of database developments and initiate consideration of new electronic sources in consultation with appropriate academic staff.
+The Library Service aims to provide direct access to a range of appropriate databases to support the major disciplines within AFBI.
+Librarians keep abreast of database developments and initiate consideration of new electronic sources in consultation with appropriate AFBI staff.
 They also conduct trials and demonstrations and bring forward recommendations for purchase.